Direct and Indirect Speech Worksheets To Print:

 Walk in the Park - Read the script.
 Rewrite it in paragraph

-form using direct and indirect speech.
+form using both formats.
 Follow the directions in parentheses.

 Re-writes - John said his train would arrive at noon and maybe

-Use indirect speech in your paragraph to tell the reader what Abe
+Use the indirect technique in your paragraph to tell the reader what Abe

 and Lauren say.